The Tale of the Ale Trail

 Little ale house in the big woods

-I’ve come to town with my husband, Brendan, to check out the Bend Ale Trail — a collection of 10 craft breweries promoted as the “largest beer trail in the West.”
-John Flannery, owner of the GETIT Shuttle and unofficial ambassador of Bend, has happily agreed to show us the official trail and then some.
+I’ve come to town with my husband, Brendan, to check out the Bend Ale Trail — a collection of 14 craft breweries promoted as the “largest beer trail in the West.”
+John Flannery, former owner of GETIT Shuttle (now Bend Tour Company) and unofficial ambassador of Bend, has happily agreed to show us the official trail and then some.
 The tall, gregarious New Jersey transplant is an unabashed beer lover.
 “I have no time for bad beer.
 Craft beer is something I have supported forever,” he says as we head toward Ale Apothecary.

 Arney, a trim 41-year-old, founded the Ale Apothecary in 2011 after 15 years at Deschutes Brewery.
 Standing in his 500-square-foot operation, which feels and smells more like a tiny pub than the converted garage that it is, Arney explains that his techniques — using open fermentation, oak barrels and as few ingredients as possible — means he never knows quite what to expect.
 His intention is “to make process an ingredient,” he says.